hejtmy/fgu-optic-flow-js/README.md

 - Correct: Number of correct trials
 - Incorrect: Number of incorrect trials
 - RatioCorrect: Ratio of correct trials from all trials excluding pauses
+- PercentageCorrect: Percentage of correct trials from all trials excluding pauses
+- AvgReactionTimeMs, MinReactionTimeMs, MaxReactionTimeMax : Average, minimal and maximal reaction time for correct blink trials in miliseconds.
+Rounded to whole numbers
-- AverageReactionTime, MinimalReactionTime, MaximalReactionTime : Average, minimal and maximal reaction time for correct blink trials
+- AvgReactionTimeSec, MinReactionTimeSec, MaxReactionTimeSec : Average, minimal and maximal reaction time for correct blink trials in seconds.
+Rounded to 2 decimal places

 ## Tuorials for setup